Health Education Research Networks

 Each network will have a leader and members who can meaningfully contribute to achieve high quality education research outcomes for the network.
 The network leaders have been selected from a competitive process and we are excited to have each of these talented researchers leading their respective networks.
 The research networks and leaders are:

 This research network is exploring the formal and informal education processes involved in preparing graduates for collaborative practice.

 Aboriginal and Torres Strait Islander health workforce development

 |Assoc.
 Prof. Gabrielle Brand|

 Preparation for work

-This research network will explore, develop and infuse future focused education to ensure we prepare our healthcare professionals graduates with key capabilities to navigate and respond to an ever changing health care environment.
+This research network will explore, develop and infuse future focused education to ensure we prepare our healthcare and science graduates with key capabilities to navigate and respond to an ever changing health care environment.

 This research network explores the effectiveness and evaluation of various teaching and assessment approaches for health professional education.
 Contemporary priorities include the role of simulation, cost-effectiveness, and ways to improve curriculum, feedback, and assessment approaches.